 Kimberly Randle, Executive Director at Fairsupply.com.au Pty Limited

-Bridgette Addo is currently a master’s student under the sustainability program.
-She had her first degree in Agriculture from the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
-Professionally, she works as agricultural officer at the Directorate of Agriculture Extension Services, responsible for developing extension policies for the Ministry of Food and agriculture in her home country.
+Bridgette Addo is a graduate of the Master of Sustainability program.
+She gained her first degree in Agriculture from the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
+Bridgette works as an Agricultural Officer at the Directorate of Agriculture Extension Services, responsible for developing extension policies for the Ministry of Food and agriculture in her home country.
+She has contributed 3D video and collected on the ground data from Cocoa farmers and traders for the OAASIS project.

 Julia De Sterke